Sheltopusik: Etymology

+Skull anatomy

+The skull is elongated, twice as long as it is wide and widest at the posteroventral portions of the jugals, where the cheeks proceed to narrow into the snout.
+The exonarial fenestra (external naris) is similarly elongated and elliptical.
+The orbits, which lie in a posterior portion of the anterior part of the skull, are large.

+The premaxillary–maxilla has an elongated opening and has rounded ends.
+It is positioned between the forked premaxillary process of the maxilla and the maxillary and vomeromaxillary processes of the premaxilla.

 Description

 The sheltopusik can reach a length of 135 cm.
-It is tan colored, paler on the ventral surface and the head, with a ring-like/segmented appearance that makes it look like giant earthworm with a distinctive fold of skin down each side called a lateral groove.
+It is tan colored, paler on the ventral surface and the head, with a ring-like/segmented appearance that makes it look like a large earthworm with a distinctive fold of skin down each side called a lateral groove.
 Small (2-mm) rear legs are sometimes visible near the cloaca.
 Though the legs are barely discernible, the sheltopusik can be quickly distinguished from a snake by its ears, eyelids, and ventral scales.
+This species exhibit sexual dimorphism as males are on average larger than females.

 Habitat and behaviour

 P. apodus inhabits open country, such as short grassland or sparsely wooded hills.
 It consumes arthropods and small mammals.
 Snails and slugs appear to be its favorite prey, which may explain why it is particularly active in wet weather, although it prefers a dry habitat.
 Breaking through the shells of snails is an especially easy task due to their teeth and jaw structure.

 Defensive behaviour

 Due to its size, the sheltopusik tends to respond to harassment by hissing, biting, and musking.
 It is less likely to drop off its tail than some other species that display caudal autotomy.
 However, these occasional displays of caudal autotomy are responsible for the name "glass lizard" (or "glass snake").
 The released tail may break into pieces, leading to the myth that the lizard can shatter like glass and reassemble itself later.
 In reality, if the tail is lost, it grows back slowly, but is shorter and darker.
 The replacement tail may grow back to full length after an extended period of time.